 - Make sure the blades are professionally sharpened at the beginning of the season and periodically check them for dullness or nicks.
-You can get figure skates sharpened at Trotts Sports Excellence in Collingwood and hockey skates sharpened at either Trotts or Play It Again Sports.
 Figure skates require a specific sharpening technique that is different from that used for hockey skates. - Skate guards should be worn any time the skater is not on the ice. - Do not store the skates with the guards left on the blades will rust.
 After skating, blades and skates should be dried thoroughly with a soft cloth.
-Between skating sessions the skates should be taken out of the skate bag and allowed to air and dry completely - inside and out. - Skates should be kept clean and the laces tucked in when they are worn.
+Between skating sessions the skates should be taken out of the skate bag and allowed to air and dry completely inside and out. - Skates should be kept clean and the laces tucked in when they are worn.